 To make it easier and more intuitive to use, the accounts have been structured into two tables.

-- Assets are shown as a positive value and debts as negative.
+- Assets are shown as a positive value

 - Shareholders' equity is calculated as the difference between assets and liabilities.